google/kctf/docs/google-cloud.md

 ## Add a proof of work
 To add a proof of work, edit the configuration of the challenge in `config/pow.conf`:

-1. Open `challenge.yaml` and change the `powDifficultySeconds` from 0 to 10.
+1. Open `challenge.yaml` and change `powDifficultySeconds` from 0 to 10.
     ```bash
     emacs challenge.yaml
     ```